neorack/Neoron/memlog/Implementation-Checklist.md

-# Implementation Checklist
+# Neoron Implementation Checklist

-See status-tracking.md for current progress details and roadmap.md for future plans.
+This document outlines the tasks and their status for the Neoron project.
+Refer to `status-tracking.md` for overall project progress and `roadmap.md` for future plans.

 ## Active Development Items